VinayKumarNC2019/DevOpsProject1/README.md

            * Place dependency on JOB2 (Chaining)
            * Execute Curl Command to test the response code of Test Webserver webapp.
 (This is not the best way)

+           curl -Is http://192.168.0.102:3000  | head -1 | awk '{print $2}'

-           * If Response Code is 200 then Merge dev1 branch in GitHub with Master else do nothing.
+           * If Response Code is 200 then it means Website is up and running and hence proceed to Merge dev1 branch in GitHub with                    Master branch.

-               * Add Behaviour (SCM section)
+               * Add Behaviour in (SCM section)
-               * Git Publisher (Post build section)
+               * Post build section use Git Publisher to merge the dev1 branch to master branch.